renzibei/fph-table/README.md

 ## Difference compared to std
-1. The template parameter `SeedHash` is different from the `Hash` in STL, it has to be a functor accept two arguments: both the key and the seed
+1. The template parameter `SeedHash` is different from the `Hash` in STL, it has to be a functor accept two arguments: both the key and the seed.
+(There is also a no-seed version hash table).
-2. If the key type is not a common type, you will have to provide a random generator for the key with the template parameter `RandomKeyGenerator`
+2. For `fph::DynamicFphSet` and `fph::DynamicFphMap`, if the key type is not a common type, you will have to provide a random generator for the key with the template parameter `RandomKeyGenerator`.
+There is no such requirement for `fph::MetaFphSet` and `fph::MetaFphMap`.
-3. The keys have to be CopyConstructible
+3. The keys have to be CopyConstructible.
-4. The values have to be MoveConstructible
+4. The values have to be MoveConstructible.
-5. May invalidates any references and pointers to elements within the table after rehash
+5. May invalidates any references and pointers to elements within the table after rehash.

 ## No seed hash version
 The normal version of fph table requires a seed hash function.
 There exists a no-seed version where a no-seed hash function like `std::hash` can be used.
-See [no seed version](#No-seed-version) in the [Instructions for use section](#Instructions-for-use) for more information. more information.
+You can switch to `noseed` branch to use the no-seed version codes.
+See [no seed version](#No-seed-version) in the [Instructions for use section](#Instructions-for-use) for more information.

 ## Build
 Requirement: C++ standard not older than C++17; currently only tested in GCC/Clang/MSVC (no compile error in MSVC).